joelindra/L4r4vL0gSc4n/README.md

 1. Clone the repository or download the script.
 2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the script by executing `python laravlog.py`.
+3. Run the script by executing `python3 laravlog.py`.
 4. Follow the prompts to provide the list of URLs for scanning and thread count for multiprocessing.

 ## How it Works